oracle-livelabs/em-omc/ebs-observability/g-lab-five-ops-insights/opsi.md

     ![Degrading SQL](./images/sql-insights/degrading-sql.png " ")

-## Task 3: EBS Capacity Forecasting Dashboards
+## Task 3: Dashboards for EBS Resource Capacity

 1. To view the Capacity Dashbord, click on the **Dashboards** link on the left pane.
 Once you see the list of dashboards, you can search for and click on **OPSI capacity dashboard**.